rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

 5. Create another file secret2.txt with the text “ Hello All” in it.

-6. Sign the secret2.txt file but this time let the file be ASCII armored.
+6. Sign the secret2.txt file, but let the file be ASCII armored this time.
 Type:

 \[ying@serverXY ying\]$ ***gpg -sa secret2.txt***